T3DocumentationStarter/Public-Info-055/Documentation/User/Design.rst

 Design
 ======

 The arrangement and appearance from content elements can be defined on different areas.
 The coarse structure is defined with the page layout where grid elements might further organize the content in columns, registers, and the like.
-The fine tuning can be done on a content element basis by altering the frame, attributes and background.
+Fine tuning can be done on a content element basis by altering the frame, attributes and background.